 - Are there any places where sentence fluency and word choices could be improved?

-- Is the evaluation appropriate for the potential audience, such as a graduate school or future employer?
+- If you plan to include the evaluation in your final transcript, is it appropriate for its potential audience, such as a graduate school or future employer?

 Stage V: Final Check

-As with any thesis-based paper, evaluations must meet certain standards.
+As with any thesis-based paper, transcript-ready self-evaluations must meet certain standards.
 The checklist below will help you finalize your evaluation so that it shines.

 - Know the title of your program, course, or contract.
 The title on your evaluation must be complete and exact, so check the Academic Catalog or program syllabi if you’re unsure.

 - Don't include course equivalencies in your self-evaluation.
-The document should describe your achievement, not the specific type of credit you received.
+The document should describe your achievement, not the specific type of credit you earned.

-- Aim for length of one page per quarter.
+- For transcript-ready self-evaluations, aim for length of one page per quarter.
 Save your dissertation for graduate school.
-If you’re having trouble with length, the Writing Center or Career Development can help you pare down your self evaluation.
+If you’re having trouble with length, the Writing Center or Career Development can help you pare down your self-evaluation.

 - Don't repeat the text of the program description or contract.
-This information will be included in your transcript anyway; adding the text to your self evaluation will only be redundant.
+This information will be included in your transcript.
+Adding the text to your self-evaluation will be redundant.

 Handout: Writing Faculty Evaluations [PDF]

+You are required to give your faculty an evaluation of her or his work at your evaluation conference at the end of each quarter.
+Bring the evaluation in hard copy.
+Faculty are required to include student evaluations of their work in their professional portfolios.
 In the faculty evaluation, you should mention those things which have been important to the educational exchange which has occurred between you and the faculty member.
 The following general evaluation items may help to focus your thoughts.
 Don't write a list of answers to these questions.
-Rather, write an essay for which you have prepared yourself by reflecting on your work with the teacher.
+Rather, write an essay by reflecting on your work with the teacher.
 Remember, specific examples are worth more than generalizations; constructive criticism is more valuable than praise.

 Possible Questions to Address in Student Evaluations of Faculty